Explainability of deep vision-based autonomous driving systems: Review and challenges: Introduction

 \emph{Interpretability} may refer to different concepts, as explained by \citet{mythos_interpretability}.
 In particular, interpretability regroups two main concepts: model \emph{transparency} and \emph{post-hoc} interpretability.
 Increasing \emph{model transparency} amounts to gaining an understanding of \emph{how the model works}.
-For example, \citet{10.1145/3236009} explain that a decision model is transparent if its decision-making process can be directly understood without any additional information; if an external tool or model is used to explain the decision-making process, the provided explanation is not transparent according to \citet{RosenfeldR19}.
+For example, \citet{10.1145/3236009} explain that a decision model is transparent if its decision-making process can be directly understood without any additional information; if an external tool or model is used to explain the decision-making process, the provided explanation is not transparent according to \citet{xai_human_agent}.
 For \citet{trusthci15}, the system transparency can be measured as the degree to which users can understand and predict the way autonomous vehicles operate.

-On the other hand, gaining \emph{post-hoc interpretability} amounts to acquiring extra information in addition to the model metric, generally after the driving decision is made.
+On the other hand, \emph{post-hoc} interpretability relates to the fact that system comprehension is gained \emph{after} the model has been trained or after the system has been produced.
 This can be the case for a specific instance, \ie local interpretability, or, more generally, to explain the whole model and/or its processing and representations.

 An important aspect for explanations is the notion of \emph{correctness} or \emph{fidelity}.
 They designate whether the provided explanation accurately depicts the internal process leading to the output/decision \citep{xai_field_guide}.
 In the case of transparent systems, explanations are faithful by design, however, this is not guaranteed with post-hoc explanations which may be chosen and optimized their capacity to persuade users instead of accurately unveiling the system's inner workings.